PrivSec-dev/privsec.dev/content/posts/android/Installing Kali Nethunter Lite on DivestOS 20.md

 adb sideload /path/to/divestos.zip
 ```

-Do not attempt to relock the bootloader - we need to leave it unlocked for rooting anyways.
-Also, do not reboot into the OS - next we need to install Magisk and force disable encryption.
+Do not attempt to relock the bootloader&nbsp;--- we need to leave it unlocked to enable privileged access ("rooting") anyways.
+Do not reboot into the OS at this stage either.

 ## Installing Magisk and disabling forceencrypt